Last Updated: September 28th, 2021 at 12:12 pm

 Because they don’t have moving parts, there’s typically no need to worry about electrical systems malfunctioning due to wear and tear.
 All you have to worry about is dust, residue, bird droppings and leaves.
 Other than that, your solar panels generally require low maintenance.

 How often & how to clean solar panels

 Many solar panel owners want to make sure they’re cleaning their panels accordingly.
 There’s no standard time frame for how often you should clean your panels.
 The average solar panel owner will need to clean their panels only once or twice a year.

-In terms of how you clean your solar panels, you can either hire a professional or do it yourself.
+In terms of how to clean your solar panels, you can either hire a professional or do it yourself.
 The first choice is often the smartest and safest one.
 Contact your solar energy provider to see if they offer cleaning services or if they can refer you to a good company.

 If you choose to clean your solar panels yourself, make sure you have safe access to your array.
 All you need is clean water, a towel or sponge, and a bit of elbow grease to remove most dirt buildup.
 Never use harsh cleaning supplies or abrasive scrubbers on your solar panels.
 Pressure washers are also a no-no, as they can also damage your panels.

 Solar panels maintenance year round

 Solar panels have to be at their best throughout the year.
 Even though they need little maintenance, they’re exposed to different natural elements as seasons change.
 Keeping up with your panels as the seasons change can help extend their life.

 Consider spring as your annual inspection checkpoint.
 Conduct a yearly inspection to make sure there are no issues.
 You want to check for: